-The Public Utility metering shall be installed at the point of delivery adjacent to the Applicants transformer and disconnect devices.
-The metering instrument transformers will be installed inside a primary metering station, with the meter socket located on the enclosure.
+The metering will be located on the high side of the Interconnection Customer generator step up transformer at the Point of Interconnection.
+The metering will be installed overhead on a pole per distribution DM construction standards.
 The Public Utility will procure, install, test, and own all revenue metering equipment.
-Standalone revenue metering will be located on the high side of generator step up transformer.
-The metering will be bi-directional to measure KWH and KVARH quantities for both generation received and retail load delivered.
+The metering will be bi-directional to measure KWH and KVARH quantities for both generation received and back feed retail load delivered.
 There will be no additional station service metering for supplying generation load.
 The metering generation and billing data will be remotely interrogated via the Public Utility's MV90 data acquisition system.
-The present output rating of the generation project is below the requirement for SCADA.